virtual-labs/exp-load-characteristics-dc-shunt-iitr/pedagogy/README.md

 <u> <b>Description: </b> Instructional Strategy will be implemented in the simulator as follows: </u>
 <br>
- The simulator has a package of lab apparatus like voltmeter, ammeters, rheostat, dc generator-motor set, induction motor, circuit breaker, wattmeter, relay and wires.
-In the first part of simulator, the student will able to understand the lab instruments, their symbol and explain their function.
-In the second part of simulator, the student will ready to do an exercise to identify the instruments.
+ The simulator has a package of lab equipments like voltmeter, ammeters, rheostat, dc generator-motor set and wires.
+Firstly, the user has to understand the equivalent circuit of experiments and make proper connections to complete the circuit as per the given instructions.
+After making the right connection, the user can ready to take a reading from ammeter, voltmeter to by change the load at the generator terminal These observation readings are plotted the generator terminal voltage vs load current.

 <br/>
 <div align="right">